RK-TUI/Unsupervised-Bee-Detection-with-CAM/README.md

+## Explaining Deep Neural Networks - A comparison of different CAM methods based on an insect data set

-This is the repository for the DeepLearning project "Explaining Deep Neural Networks - A comparison of different CAM methods based on an insect dataset" (2022).
+This is the repository for the Deep Learning project "Explaining Deep Neural Networks - A comparison of different CAM methods based on an insect data set" (2022).

-For information about the dataset and the trained weights contact our team or the owner of this repository (Robert Krug).
+For information about the data set and the trained weights contact our team or the owner of this repository (Robert Krug).

+The stored weights of the different network configuration can be accessed [here](https://cloud.tu-ilmenau.de/s/pJkqQT33WYcCd9d).